tier4/AWSIM/docs/DeveloperGuide/Tutorials/AddANewEnvironment/AddTrafficLights/index.md

     ![traffic light bulb config](traffic_light_bulb_config.gif)

 !!! success
     Once you have added Traffic Lights to your environment, you can start configuring Random Traffic which will add moving vehicles to it!
-Details here:
+Details [here](../../AddARandomTraffic/AddARandomTrafficSimulatorScript/).